Elizabeth Oda headshot

 • Implemented a deep learning model to classify and measure multiple objects from point cloud data in near real‑time.

-• Helped develop and deploy a fluid simulation model and application for generating flood prediction maps in Japan.
+• Helped build and deploy fluid simulation software used to generate flood prediction maps in Japan.

 • Collaborated with a bilingual team (Japanese‑ and English‑speaking) to develop software for disaster prevention and agriculture.